pulpfreepress/it-590-aws/ec2-web-rds/README.md

 You can then run the following command to extract the EFS file system (fs) ID from the list of exports: `aws cloudformation list-exports --query "Exports [?contains(Name,'WebFileShare')].Value" --output text` You should see an output in the form: fs-00000000 (Example: fs-075ca47c).
 The --query parameter uses the JAMESPath JSON query language.
 Click to learn more about <a href="https://jmespath.org">JAMESPath</a>

-The <a href="../ec2-web-web">ec2-web-web</a> project's `build.sh` script *automatically* extracts the WebFileShare FS value from the list of stack exports.
+This project's `build.sh` script *automatically* extracts the WebFileShare FS value from the list of stack exports.
 From the command line run `./build.sh dev oh ec2` to deploy the ec2 dev stack into us-east-2.
 When the deployment script successfully completes, run `aws cloudformation list-exports` to list all stack exports.
 You output should be similar to, but not exactly as the following:

 <img src="diagrams/AWSExports2.png"></img>